 In the latter case of FRN v Achida from the same Sokoto State; where the Governor of Sokoto State, Aminu Tambuwal, had, as earlier done in the case under review, in purported exercise of his power under section 212(1)(a) of the CFRN granted pardon to persons that had not been tried and convicted by a court for any offence.
 The Court of Appeal in this case was confronted with the same issue, same law and arguments on Article II, section 2 of the United States Constitution and the case of Ex Parte A.H.
 Garland heavily depended upon by the Court in the case under review.
 As if in a continuing dialogue with the ghost of his Lordship, Bello JSC above quoted, Sankey JCA in the lead judgment of the Court, remarked:

+Moreover, the interpretation of constitutional provisions is local and the Nigerian Courts will not stray away from their course of interpreting the Nigerian Constitution by resorting to foreign decisions which were decided strictly in the con of their Constitutions and which are not similar to ours.

 Just before this point is put to rest, the Court of Appeal was confronted with a somewhat similar issue as was in the case under consideration in its earlier decision in Obidike v State where the Court affirmed the propriety of the power of the President to grant pardon under section 175(1) of the CFRN but held that for the exercise of the power to be proper, it has to be lawfully done.
 Thus the Court concluded that the power was not available to the President even if there is a conviction but when there is a pending appeal against the conviction.